jramirezl/forecast/README.md

 ### Installation

-The installation process will compile teh code and run the tests, open a console and run
+The installation process will compile the code and run the tests, open a console and run

 ```sh